shinobi5/skeletor/README.md

 ### Getting Started

-Clone the repo and give the project a new name
+Clone the repo and give the project a name
 ```
 git clone git@github.com:shinobi5/skeletor.git <project-name>
 ```